 A guy in a truck ran a red light; my parents swerved to avoid him and rolled over and over down this steep hill.

-Since that night, me, Clyde, Sam (they’re twins) and Mimi and Pop have been sipping down, sometimes gulping this Huge Cup of Sorrow.
+Since that night, me, Clyde, Sam (they’re twins) and Mimi and Pop sip and gulp from a Huge Cup of Sorrow.

-I’m noticing, though, even during the worst days, I can see OVER the lip of the cup.
-Sometimes only just a tiny bit.
-But at least a peek.
+I notice, though, even on the worst days I see OVER the lip of the cup a tiny bit.
+It’s because I’m trying to write.

-I’ve got stories of Mom and Dad’s car crash and the guy who caused it–the killer.
-That’s the Middle Row of Seats.
-But most times it’s like when that row gets turned down for storage.
+I’ve got stories of Mom and Dad’s car crash: That’s the Middle Row of Seats.
+But most times it’s like that row is turned down for storage.
+(In our family we used that middle section for storage because the huge double stroller didn’t fit in the usual back door storage area.
+So us three kids sat in the third row of seats, me in between two car seats full of noisy boys.
+Tight.)
+Back to the middle row.
 You know how you can press a lever to fold and turn the seat cushions so they’re out of sight?
 That’s how it is with the crash day memories.
+Out of sight.
 Usually.

 Then there’s our whole life with Mom and Dad.
 Before.
 It’s like they’re just sitting in the Way Back Seat of my memory, waiting for me to notice them.